DRY NEEDLING SAN DIEGO AT MAKARI WELLNESS CLINIC

 When it comes to improving health and performance, a one-size-fits-all approach fits no one well.
 That’s why we’ve created a platform for achievement that goes beyond sports performance, pain management, or traditional health care.
-We’re connecting people to the things that are vital to their health — the ingredients they need to perform at a high level day after day.
+We’re connecting people to the things that are vital to their health — the ingredients they need to perform at a high-level day after day.

 Our natural solutions are tailored plans that guide people to meet their goals.
-Whether you simply want to get out of pain or pursue improved function and performance out combination of orthopedic dry needling acupuncture, active release techniques and functional corrections can help you achieve your goals.
+Whether you simply want to get out of pain or pursue improved function and performance, our combination of orthopedic dry needling acupuncture, active release techniques and functional corrections can help you achieve your goals.
 We incorporate education, Mindset, Nutrition, Movement, and Recovery.
 We work with you to assist you in taking control of your health.

-Unfortunately, other professions who have tried to co-opt this style of acupuncture have attempted to market it as something different than acupuncture and like most politics- some people may be mislead simply because they are not well educated in the subjects.
+Unfortunately, other professions who have tried to co-opt this style of acupuncture have attempted to market it as something different than acupuncture.
+Like most politics- some people may be misled because they are not well educated in the subjects.
 We know better than to lump all the Physical Therapists into the same category as the industrial insurance mills who rush patients thru the same exercises to their assistants 2-3x/week and not every Chiropractor spends 5 minutes with each client providing the same 5 adjustments to every patient.
-Every provider sets their own bar on their level of dedication and training.
+Every provider sets its own bar on their level of dedication and training.
 We are confident in the skills and systems we train in to be amongst the best available.